KarimAbdelkader-code/Landing-page/README.md

 - `src/lib/` — Utilities and helpers
 - `public/` — static assets

-## Contributing

-Open an issue or send a PR.
-Add tests and keep changes small and focused.

 ## License

 This project is licensed under the MIT License — see the `LICENSE` file for details.

 ---

-> Replace the project name and description in this README if you prefer a different repo name.
-If you'd like, I can update the README to use a different name/tagline you choose.